camdenFletcher03/XTTS_GUI/README.md

 USE:
 Please first install the xtts_api_server onto your machine and have it running for this GUI.
 You will also need to have a copy of ffmpeg installed (and setup with an environment path variable for python to see it).
+(Please note that the save audio to file feature will not work when the xtts_api_server is run with the '--streaming-mode' flag)

 ffmpeg can be found here: https://ffmpeg.org/